Last updated: May 23, 2022

 Sale of e-cigarettes

-The sale of e-cigarettes is allowed subject to an FDA license.
-Sales of e-cigarettes are subject to a number of restrictions including location-based sales, a minimum sales age of 21, flavor restrictions, and retail licenses.
+The sale of e-cigarettes is allowed subject to restrictions including location-based sales restrictions and a minimum sales age.

 Use in indoor public places, workplaces, and public transport